Monday, January 13, 2025

 Welcome to Minnesota History!
 This letter is intended to introduce you to the course, and to hopefully answer any and all of your questions.
 All course information can be found at my "home page" at ARCC -- so bookmark this page now: Linda Janke's Home Page.
-Be sure to note that I am teaching another fully on-line course this summer (HIST 2211: U.S. History I) so do not accidentally view their assignments and webpage.
-Materials for this course are on the right side of my website.
+Be sure to click on the links for our class, which are on the lower right side of my website.

 The first question some of you may have is: what, exactly, is an on-line course?
 My brief answer to that question is that an on-line course is an opportunity for you to learn about Minnesota History outside of the traditional classroom.
 In a sense, you will teach yourself Minnesota History through reading the textbook and other assignments, participating in class discussions, and writing papers about virtual or in-real-life field trips.

 The key word in that last sentence is: reading.
 Be prepared to do A LOT of reading during this course.
 Hundreds of pages per week.
-There are three reasons for this:
+There are two reasons for this:

-Since we will not meet in person in a classroom, you will compensate for that by reading our course textbook and other selected materials.
-If this were a traditional "seated" course, we would spend between FIVE and SIX hours per week in the classroom, and most college study skills centers advise students to plan on spending two to three hours per credit per week doing "homework," which for our class translates to 8 to 12 hours per week.
-Adding that up means you should budget approximately 13 to 18 hours per week for this course.
-This total may be higher during weeks with more assigned reading.
+2. Since we will not meet in a traditional setting for lectures and discussion, you will compensate for that by completing reading assignments.
+If this were a traditional "seated" course, we would spend almost three hours per week in the classroom, and most college study skills centers advise students to plan on spending two to three hours per credit per week doing "homework," which for our class translates to 6 to 9 hours per week.
+Yes, that is an investment of your time, but you will earn three college credits at the end of it!
+Adding that up means you should budget approximately 9-11 hours per week for this course, which does not include the time it will take to write the two papers.
+Think of this course as a part-time job.
+Be sure your schedule will allow you sufficient time to focus on this class.

 After you have familiarized yourself with the course assignments and requirements, you should consider whether 1) an on-line course is for you and 2) whether you can succeed in this history course given the workload, assignments, and deadlines.
 Just because you might have taken other on-line courses before does not mean that this course will be similar.
 Each on-line course is as different as each regular "seated" class is from another class